-This has a lot to do with the trickle down theory.
-Most of baseball gets their education from Major League Baseball.
+This has a lot to do with the trickle-down theory.
+Most baseball gets their education from Major League Baseball.
 The problem with the MLB is that they are made up of an elite group of athletes.
-Therefore the league does not have to spend a lot of time in physical development of their players because everyone they acquire is already developed.
+Therefore the league does not have to spend a lot of time on the physical development of their players because everyone they acquire is already developed.
 This is why they draft athletes over baseball players.
 If you want proof just look at the 2000 MLB draft when the Colorado Rookies Drafted Michael Vick in the 30th round.
 The last time Michael Vick played baseball was in the 8th grade.
 They drafted him because he is one of the best athletes in the world.
 The MLB would rather draft athletes than just baseball players because they know it is easier to turn an athlete into a baseball player than a baseball player into an athlete.
 This is why the MLB has very little knowledge and experience in physical fitness and development.
-So why does all the levels under the MLB look to them for guidance in physical fitness and development?
+So why do all the levels under the MLB look to them for guidance in physical fitness and development?
 Good question!

 This is why sites like TopVelocity.net are popular because elite leagues like the MLB are not providing adequate information in the physical fitness and development of baseball players.
 This is also why their understanding of good pitching mechanics does not translate well to a physically underdeveloped young pitcher.